Distributed Online Private Learning of Convex Nondecomposable Objectives

 \subsection{Organization and Notations}

-The remaining parts of this study are scheduled as follows.
-Section II introduces several fundamentals about the problem of interest.
-In Section III, we present DPSDA and a basic regret bound.
-DPSDA-C and its analysis are given in Section IV, while DPSDA-PS and its analysis are presented in Section V. Then, Section VI conducts numerical experiments to verify the correctness of the established results.
-Finally, Section VII briefly provides some remarks on this study.
+The latter sections of this study are scheduled as follows.
+Section 2 introduces several fundamentals about the problem of interest.
+In Section 3, we present DPSDA and a basic regret bound.
+DPSDA-C and its analysis are given in Section 4, while DPSDA-PS and its analysis are presented in Section 5.
+Then, Section 6 conducts numerical experiments to confirm the theoretical findings.
+Finally, Section 7 briefly provides some remarks on this study.

 The notations of this paper are listed below.